About Me

 Thinker, Researcher, Creative Doer

+Hi!
 My name is LI Wenchao (李文超).

-Prior to joining HKUST, I received my master's degree in Computer Technology from University of Chinese Academy of Sciences and my bachelor's degree in Computer Science and Technology from Sichuan University.
+Prior to joining HKUST, I obtained my master's degree in Computer Technology from University of Chinese Academy of Sciences and my bachelor's degree in Computer Science and Technology from Sichuan University.
 During my Master's programme, I was advised by Prof. Hui Huang and Prof. Ruizhen Hu.

-- wenchao.li at connect.ust.hk
+- wenc.li at outlook.com

 Resume